matteo-pellegrini/LatInfLexi/data_sheet.md

 **What is the expertise of the contributors with the documented language ?**

-Matteo Pellegrini is an expert of the Latin language.
+Matteo Pellegrini and Marco Passarotti are experts of the Latin language.

 **Who was involved in the data collection process (for example, students, crowdworkers, contractors) and how were they compensated (for example, how much were crowdworkers paid)?**